Connecting the Bassin de la Villette to the Seine, the Canal Saint Martin offers a unique location for the Marin D’Eau Douce’s boats.

 The river cruise is punctuated by the iconic sights of Paris: the 25 degrès Est, the Point Ephemere, the Hotel du Nord, the Place de la République, the Colonne de Juillet and the Saint Martin vault.

-The speed of the journey will be at the speed of the canal and it is the slowest offered by Marin D’Eau Douce.
+This navigation will be at the speed of the canal and it is the slowest offered by Marin D’Eau Douce.
 However, thrill-seekers are not forgotten because the journey includes several locks, swing bridges and the Saint Martin vault… You may come across other boats, such as Canauxrama or Paris Canal in the locks…thrills guaranteed!

 Its special atmosphere, mysterious underground vaults and the unhindered poetry of this waterway lined with chestnut and plane trees and punctuated by romantic bridges, makes the Canal Saint-Martin a highlight of Parisian tourism.
 (Group itineraries on request only)